 Are all diamond rings suitable for daily wear?

-Durability depends on the setting type, band thickness, and how well the stone is secured.
+Durability depends on the setting type, band thickness, and how securely the stone is held in place.

 Do modern diamond rings use different materials?

-Modern designs may combine traditional metals with innovative finishes, but core materials remain similar.
+Modern designs may combine traditional metals with innovative finishes, but the core materials are usually similar.

 Why are certification reports important for diamond rings?